Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Validator Landscape

-We conclude the analysis of the decentralization of staking power by discussing the impacts of high centralization.
-The assignment of proposals and attestations is known at least one epoch in advance.
-Thus, an entity controlling a continuous sequence of blocks will know this ahead of time.
+We continue by discussing the impacts of high centralization.
+Proposal assignments are known at least one epoch in advance.
+Thus, entities know ahead of time that they control a continuous sequence of blocks.
 This peculiarity of Ethereum PoS opens the door to what is known as \textit{multi-block MEV}: value extraction through transaction order manipulation across multiple consecutive blocks.
-One example of multi-block MEV is oracle manipulation, which becomes cheaper when one is certain to be in control of at least two consecutive blocks~\cite{mackinga2022twap}.
+One example of multi-block MEV is oracle manipulation, which becomes cheaper when one is certain to be in control of at least two consecutive blocks~\cite{MackingaTWAP2022}.

-To better understand the threat of such attacks under the current staking power distribution, we study the occurrences of uninterrupted block proposal sequences in Table~\ref{tab:sequences}.
-Note that we consider Lido operators individually in this analysis.
-In the vast majority of cases, an entity only controls a single block in a row.
-However, we observe more than 220,000 sequences of length two and more than 25,000 sequences of length three.
-Thus, these occur multiple times a day.
-Startlingly, there are even 13 sequences of length seven and one of length eight --- all either for Coinbase or Kraken.
-The certainty for entities to control long sequences opens up additional security concerns for Ethereum PoS that were not present in the same form in Ethereum PoW and exemplifies the threats posed by a lack of decentralization in the consensus layer.
+To understand the threat of such attacks under the current staking power distribution, we study the occurrences of uninterrupted block proposal sequences from the optimistic and pessimistic vantage point.
+An entity only controls a single block in a row in more than 90\% of sequences.
+Sequences of length two and three both occur multiple times a day --- more frequently from the pessimistic vantage point.
+Startlingly, regardless of the vantage point, all sequences of length four and longer were controlled by a mere five entities: Kraken, Binance, Bitcoin Suisse, Coinbase, and Lido (solely when considered as one entity).
+Further, when considered as one entity Lido controls all but one of all sequences of length eight or longer with the longest sequences being of length 13.
+The certainty for entities to control long sequences opens up additional security concerns for Ethereum PoS that were not present in the same form in Ethereum PoW and exemplify the threats posed by a lack of decentralization in the consensus layer.
+Further, given the novelty of this attack vector, the possible ramifications are yet to be quantified.